thedevfiles/thedevfiles/source/_posts/2014-09-05-building-a-simple-contact-form-in-php-part-5.md

 layout: post
 title: Building a simple contact form in PHP - Part 5
 date: 2014-09-05 00:00:00 -0700
-published: false
+published: true
+sharing: true
+comments: true
 description: Using Swift to send email notifications on contact form submissions.
+first: /2014/09/building-a-simple-contact-form-in-php-part-1/
+last: /2014/09/building-a-simple-contact-form-in-php-part-5/
+prev: /2014/09/building-a-simple-contact-form-in-php-part-4/
+categories: [Tutorial]
-categories: [php, mail]
+tags: [php, mail]
 ---

-In of [part 4](/2014/08/building-a-simple-contact-form-in-php-part-4) of [Building a simple contact form in PHP](/2014/08/building-a-simple-contact-form-in-php-part-1) we added a CAPCHA field to help reduce spam.
+In of [part 4](/2014/09/building-a-simple-contact-form-in-php-part-4/) of [Building a simple contact form in PHP](/2014/09/building-a-simple-contact-form-in-php-part-1/) we added a CAPCHA field to help reduce spam.

 In this part we are going to change the sending of the mail to use SMTP by using [Swift Mailer](http://swiftmailer.org/), a php mailing library.